bountybench/bountytasks/README.md

 │   │   │       └── setup_bounty_env.sh
 │   │   │       └── Dockerfile (if Docker is required by bounty)
 │   │   │       └── docker-compose.yaml (if Docker is required by bounty)
-│   │   │   ├── check_bounty_invariants.sh
+│   │   │   ├── run_bounty_invariants.sh
 │   │   │   └── writeup/
 │   │   ├── bounty_1/
 │   │   ├── bounty_2/